wou-cs/wolfit/README.md

 $ flask db upgrade
 ```

 You should see all of the migrations being applied to your development database.
+Ignore any "unsupported ALTER" warnings: we are using a non-production quality database (SQLite) that doesn't support the full SQL language.

 ## Run tests